Frequently Asked Questions for Instructors

 - What is the difference between Service Learning and Volunteerism?

 While volunteerism is geared toward the advantage of the community, community service learning also requires that the student reflect on and learn from the service being performed.
 Thus, the student as well as the community receives the "benefits" of the activity (Furco 1996).

-* The OCSL hosts free workshops and training for service learning faculty
+- The Office of Service Learning hosts free workshops and training for service learning faculty

-* The OCSL can provide you with books, articles, sample syllabi and other resources on service learning
+- The Office of Service Learning can provide you with books, articles, sample syllabi and other resources on service learning

-Simply call the Office of Civic Engagement at 750-4055 and speak with Bianca Mothe, Service Learning Faculty Director, (firstname.lastname@example.org) about integrating service learning and/or civic engagement into your course or contact Val Knox, Service Partner Liaison, (email@example.com) to discuss possible community partners.
+Contact the Office of Service Learning at 750-4055 and speak with Carol Cujec, Service Learning Faculty Director, (email@example.com) about integrating Service Learning into your course or contact Jill Litschewski, Director of Internships and Service Learning, (firstname.lastname@example.org) to discuss possible community partners.

 - How does a site become a Service Learning partner?